*This was most recently updated in Aug. 2022

 Before the formation of the NHL, Mike Grant of the Montreal Victorias was the youngest captain to lift the Stanley Cup in 1895 at 21 years, 3 months.

 It is no surprise that the Penguins have been one of the most successful franchises in modern history.
-Pittsburgh currently holds the longest active streak for playoff appearances with 16, making the postseason tournament every year since the 2005-06 season.
+Pittsburgh recently held the longest active streak for playoff appearances with 17, making the postseason tournament every year from 2005-06 until 2022-23.

-8. Sullivan Is Only American-Born Coach to Win Multiple Cups
+8. Sullivan Is the Only American-Born Coach to Win Multiple Cups

 As the Penguins entered the 2017 Stanley Cup Final, head coach Mike Sullivan and Nashville Predators bench boss Peter Laviolette made history, becoming the first pair of American-born coaches to meet in the Stanley Cup Final.